Globo Repórter

-Globo Repórter is a Brazilian weekly documentary television show broadcast by Rede Globo, on Fridays at 10p.m., ever since its premiere in 1973.
+Globo Repórter is a Brazilian weekly documentary television show broadcast by TV Globo, on Fridays at 10pm ever since its premiere in 1973.
+It was formerly premiered in 1971, as Globo-Shell Especial.

 The show addresses issues related to the Brazilian way of life, highlighting matters such as health, education, work and nature.

+History

+Globo Repórter, as we know it today, was formed from the idea of creating a news program similar to 60 Minutes from CBS News.
+However, as Rede Globo did not have the structure to produce a program consisting basically of external programs, chose to adopt the model of the extinct Globo Shell Especial and produce film documentaries with off narration by the presenter.